Runner vs. driver altercations

 It was dark, and I was running down a residential street, staying well to the right.
 As I approached an intersection, a car turning left cut the corner at a very high speed.
 I had to stop abruptly to avoid being hit.
 I stared, trying to let the driver know I was nearly struck by his reckless driving.
 He did not take it well.

-He came to a stop perhaps 50 or 60 feet away, jumped out, and aggressively stepped toward me.
-He cussed and yelled and dared me to come take him on.
+He came to a stop perhaps 50 or 60 feet away, jumped out and cussed and yelled aggressively, daring me to come take him on.
 I stood there for several seconds without saying a word, listening to his taunts.
 The obvious solution was to just turn and resume my run, which I did.

-I’ve been the recipient of several other unfriendly actions.
-I’ve had things thrown at me a time or two that were off-target, and people have yelled at me for no apparent reason than to harass me.
+I’ve been the recipient of several other unfriendly actions, almost all of which happened long ago.
+I’ve had things thrown at me a couple times that were off-target, and people have yelled at me for no apparent reason than to harass me.

 The mildest and most common behavior I experience is a phrase from a well known movie.
 As a car passes, someone yells out, “Run, Forest, run!”